Upcycling Tea Cups

 Another Crafty Idea For Using Teacups - Creating A Bird Feeder

-Hanging bird feeder is one of the simple crafts to do.
+Hanging bird feeder is also one of the simple crafts that one can do.
 You can use a simple plant hanger.
-It can be beaded or chained there are many ways to do it, just use your own imagination with it.
+It can be beaded or chained, there are many ways to create these, just use your own imagination.

-In this video she shows you how to make your own bird feeder from a teacup.
-She uses a pole instead of a hanging bird feeder.
+In the video above she shows you how to make your own bird feeder from a teacup.
+She also uses a pole instead of a hanging bird feeder.

 How to Make a Teacup Candle

-These are single made teacups at ebay, that I found to be fascinating and the choice of colors and design are awesome too.
+These are single made teacups on ebay.
+I found these to be quite fascinating and the choice of colors and design are awesome as well.

-Teacup Clock - They come in all shapes and sizes that is up to you to decide
+Teacup Clock - They come in all shapes and sizes, this is up to you to decide

-Making a teacup clock can be a simple task for some depending on how you want to make it.
-With very little experience myself.
-I found simple ways to making teacup crafts.
+Making a teacup clock can be a simple task for some, depending on how you want to make it.
+With very little experience myself, I found simple ways of making teacup crafts.

-When looking at a lot of these crafts, I saw some clocks made with a picture background that fit with the clock base.
-It really added a elegant beauty to it.
-I really liked those ones the best.
+While looking at a lot of these crafts, I saw some clocks made with a picture background that fit with the clock base.
+It really added an elegant beauty to the overall finish.
+I really liked these ones the best.
 You would need wood glue for a picture background.
-They sell wood glue in sprays so that it can be an easier and cleaner task.
+They sell wood glue in spray form as well, so that it can be an easier and cleaner task.

-Another thing I discovered is that the cost can be a lot more affordable in making your own because you can buy second hand items to make a clock verses buying one new, it actually made a big difference in the cost.
+Another thing I discovered is that the cost can be a lot more affordable in making your own because you can buy second hand items to make a clock vs. buying a new one, it actually made a big difference in the cost.

 Of course you are going to need to have the teacups and the saucers to add to the clock.
-There again you can get them at a reasonable prize at a second hand store if you don't have any of your own.
-(Making your own can save you money, they make great gifts, and it is a good way to pass your time doing something worth while.
+And yet again you can get them at a reasonable price at a second hand store if you don't have any of your own.
+Making your own can save you money, they make great gifts, and it is a good way to pass your time doing something worthwhile.

 1. Using a thick cardboard or a thin board depending on how many of these cups you choose to add to the background.

-2. If you are going to add a picture you will need a wood glue if you are using a wood type of background.
-Varnish to cover and protect the picture and to give it a nice shine look.
+2. If you are going to add a picture you will need wood glue if you are using a wood type of background.
+Varnish to cover and protect the picture to give it a nice glossy or shine look.

 3. You will want to draw a circle on the background.
 You can use a round plate to trace it with a pencil first.
 Using a jigsaw to make the cut or a special blade for that purpose.

-4. If you are adding a picture match it to the circle so that you can glue it once it is sized and then put varnish after it is glued on to the background.
-The let it dry.
+4. If you are adding a picture match it to the circle so that you can glue it once it is sized, and then put varnish after it is glued onto the background.
+Then let it dry.

-5. Drill a hole where the hands to the clock is going to go and also where the saucers will be placed at.
+5. Drill a hole where the hands of the clock are going to go, and also where the saucers will be placed.
 Use a drill with a tile bit.

 6. Protect your eyes by wearing protective covering, using your drill to make holes in the bottom of each china cup and through each saucer.
 To keep the drill and china cool you can put a small amount of water to the bottom of the cup.

 8. Using long screws or bolts, attach the saucer and cup to the round circle base of the clock.
-Make sure the clock hands on the spindle is fixed on properly, and able to turn correctly.
+Make sure the clock hands of the spindle are fixed on properly, and able to turn correctly.

-9. You are now finished and ready for hanging.
+9. You are now finished and your project is ready for hanging.

 The Many Uses Of The Teacup

-They make great plants!
-I only share a few ideas for the teacup.
-They are elegant, beautiful designs.
+These can make great plants.
+I will only share a few ideas for the teacup plant.
 I hope you agree.
-The picture above illustrates how you can use this as small pots for a plant.
+The picture above illustrates how you can use these as small pots for a plant.
 Like with any other plant you would do the same with a teacup.
 What makes this different is the design of the teacup can really add elegance and beauty to almost any area.

 You can use these in a window seal.
 Or put them on shelves.
-Give them as a gift that would be nice too.
-What you do is put the saucer and the teacup together with epoxy and let it dry.
+Give them as a gift, that would be lovely too.
+What you do is put the saucer and the teacup together with epoxy and then let it dry.

-With your crafty drill you then drill a hole on the bottom of the plate with the teacup allowing the plant to grow more sufficiently.
+With your crafty drill you then drill a hole on the bottom of the plate with the teacup, allowing the plant to grow more sufficiently.
 You can hook these on a fence to add a unique plant design.
-This is a good time of the year to be doing that.
-You can place them in your kitchen window or on a dinning room table where there is plenty of light.
+Spring can be a great time of the year to be doing this type of project.
+You can also place them in your kitchen window, or on a dining room table where there is plenty of sunshine.

-I read that you can add pebbles or sand on the bottom of the teacup to prevent root rot, they make such beautiful designs to any room.
+I also read that you can add pebbles or sand on the bottom of the teacup to prevent root rot, and as always they make such beautiful designs to any room.